 I am a national reporter based in New York City.
 I’ve written for The New York Times, Teen Vogue, Bustle, Columbia Journalism Review, Newsday, and many others.
-I write about a wide range of health disparities and social issues within disability communities, including topics like family, education, relationships, gender dynamics, and policy.
-I’m also a speaker on living with a disability, inclusive feminism and best practices for reporters covering disability issues.
+I cover disability, gender, politics, and culture.
+I write about a wide range of social issues within disability communities, including topics like family, education, relationships, gender dynamics, and policy.
+I’m also a speaker on living with a disability, inclusive feminism, and best practices for reporters covering disability issues.

 I was trained as a journalist at the University of North Carolina at Chapel Hill and Columbia University.
 At Columbia, I focused on investigative health care reporting, multi-platform design and photojournalism.
-After graduation, I published my master’s project on navigating the dating world for women with disabilities in The New York Times, where I’ve continued to write about living with a disability.
+After graduation, I published my master’s project on navigating the dating world for women with disabilities in The New York Times, where I’ve continued to write for the Well section.

-As a journalist, I also cover gender, race, politics, relationships, and New York City culture.
-I’ve written for amNewYork (published by Newsday), covering breaking news, crime, political rallies, local food trends and pop culture.
-I also have experience interviewing politicians, celebrities on the red carpet and big names like George Takei, Grandmaster Flash and Andrew Lloyd Webber.
-Most recently, I was selected for a lifestyle fellowship with Bustle.com, where I covered sex and relationships, the 2016 presidential election, Donald Trump’s administration and identity politics.
+I have extensive digital and on-the-ground reporting experience.
+I’ve written for amNewYork and Newsday, covering breaking news, crime, political rallies, local food trends, and pop culture.
+I also have experience interviewing politicians, celebrities on the red carpet and big names like George Takei, Grandmaster Flash, and Andrew Lloyd Webber.
+In 2016 and 2017, I was a lifestyle fellow with Bustle.com, where I covered sex and relationships, the 2016 presidential election, Donald Trump’s administration, and identity politics.

 I’m available to speak for podcasts, school lectures, panels, and other events.
-In 2016, I was a panelist on the “Literary Citizenship: The Writer’s Identity” panel at AmpLit Fest in New York.
+In February 2018, I was invited to speak on a panel about reporting on disability (inspired by my widely read CJR piece) at the New England Newspaper & Press Association (NENPA) annual conference.
+In April 2018, as a Hearst Visiting Professional, I gave a series of guest lectures on finding story voices, writing with voice, and reporting on the disability beat at the University of North Carolina at Chapel Hill’s School of Media & Journalism.
+Previously, I’d served as a panelist for the “Literary Citizenship: The Writer’s Identity” panel at AmpLit Fest in New York.
 I’ve also appeared as a guest on Enlightened-ish, She & Her, a southern feminist podcast (episode coming soon), and Bustle’s “I Want It That Way” podcast on sex and dating.
 Interested?
 Book me for your next event.

 I grew up in Boston and eastern North Carolina, and would spend my summer breaks in Shanghai, China where my family is from.
 Besides English, I speak Mandarin and Shanghainese.
 Since birth, I’ve worn a tracheostomy (trach) tube that helps me breathe.
-My disability doesn’t affect my ability to be a journalist or function like any other human being.
-One of the most important things I’ve learned is that you can do anything you set your mind to.
-What else?
-My favorite TV couple is Lily and Marshall, but only after Clark and Lois.
-My notebook includes bits and pieces of poetry, random dialogue from overheard conversations and the occasional light bulb idea.
+My disability doesn’t affect my independence or my ability to be a journalist, besides giving me a passion for health care and human rights.
+My favorite TV couple is Lily and Marshall, but only after Lois and Clark.
+My notebook includes bits and pieces of poetry, random dialogue from overheard conversations, and the occasional light bulb idea.

 About My Blog: